evrapi11/EmoBot/README.md

 # EmoBot
-An application to help my friends make more friends : )
+An discord bot to help my friends make more friends : )